 Section 1: Sales Planning & Process Ideas

-We've found that Champion Letters are one of the most critical tools to ramp your sales funnel and to increase the percentage of forecastability of your pipeline.
-Champion Letters actually validate what you have listened to at your Discovery meetings with your prospect or customer.
+Validation emails and videos actually validate what you have listened to at your Discovery meetings with your prospect or customer.

 At the very bottom of the sales process, of course, there's the need to actually close the deal, which many salespeople actually have a hard time with.
 Hopefully, this will provide a few practical hints.

-Although this presentation is built for conducting company business plans, most of the ideas and rules apply to conducting successful sales planning meetings also.
+Although this presentation is built for conducting company business plans, most of the ideas and rules apply to conducting successful sales planning meetings.

 Section 2: Pure Sales Tools

 We too often assume that people know what we are talking about when we say "sales tools", but we've learned that that often isn't the case.
-Here's a primer on examples of standard tools and not-so-standard Sales 2.0 sales tools
+Here's a primer on examples of standard and not-so-standard Sales tools.

-This gets to the details of what a Value Proposition is and how to create one
+Value Propositions are the #1 Most Critical Tool used in Sales.
+This video gets to the details of what a Value Proposition is and how to create one.

-Our experience is that nothing is more important at the beginning of your sales process, whether that is at the Qualify or the Discovery step, than shutting up and listening intently.
-Hard for us to do, since, after all, we're salespeople, and we want to tell & sell.
+Our experience is that nothing is more important at the beginning of your sales process-- whether that is at the Qualify or the Discovery step-- than shutting up and listening intently.
 Here's a few ideas to keep your mouth in check and your ears wide open.

 Ever wish you had been prepared for that trade show or Chamber meeting?
-I know I have, which is why we created Jack's 10 Rules to insure that you are being the most effective.
+I know I have, which is why we created Jack's 10 Rules for you to are be the most effective.